 Instructions

-How to Freeze Fresh Spinach Leaves (for Smoothies)
+How to Freeze Spinach for Smoothies

 1. Rinse raw spinach to remove dirt and debris and to discard brown looking and soggy leaves.